Ebenezer Avery House: History

 Part of the Ebenezer Avery House history is how it came to be used after the battle while its owner was absent.
-Some of the wounded from the battle, those unable to walk, including Stephen Hempstead, were taken prisoner and placed on a wagon with others to be taken down to the fleet.
-The British men allowed the wagon to run down the hill, where it stopped when it struck a tree, throwing some of the men off the wagon and aggravated their injuries.
+Some of the wounded from the battle were taken prisoner—those unable to walk, including Stephen Hempstead—and placed on a wagon with others to be taken down to the fleet.
+The British soldiers allowed the wagon to run down the hill, where it stopped when it struck a tree, throwing some of the men off the wagon and aggravating their injuries.

 The wounded were set upon the beach in preparation for the boat trip to New York, but Ebenezer Ledyard, the brother of William Ledyard, offered himself as hostage.
 The British took the wounded to Ebenezer Avery's house and placed Ebenezer Avery and other wounded inside and had them "parolled".
 The house was later set on fire with the men inside and "with difficulty extinguished".
 In the battle, Avery was shot in the neck "which cut the cords, and left him senseless as one of the dead."
-Hempstead said that thirty-five men had been laid upon the floor and the British left them, unattended and uncovered, until Dr. Downer and Dr. Prentiss arrived.
-Ebenezer Avery recovered, but lost his hearing, and continued to live in the house until his death on January 11, 1828, at age 81.
+Hempstead said that 35 men had been laid upon the floor and the British left them, unattended and uncovered, until Dr. Downer and Dr. Prentiss arrived.
+Ebenezer Avery recovered but lost his hearing, and he continued to live in the house until his death on January 11, 1828 at age 81.
 The blood stains were still visible at the time of the centennial of the battle in 1881, but no longer are present.
 In 1896, the Thomas Starr Society placed a memorial tablet on the site.